Matthew 19:30 reads, “But many who are first will be last, and many who are last will be first.”

 As I continued to observe this peculiar scene, God brought to my mind these words, “The first will be last and the last will be first.”
-I have no idea what natural events may have occurred that caused those trees to end up like they were, but to me they represent many people who may not measure up to the world’s idea of beauty.
+I have no idea what natural events may have occurred that caused those trees to end up like they were.
+But to me they represent many people who may not measure up to the world’s idea of beauty.
 But because they follow God’s ways He has elevated them to a certain level.
-Like those trees, you never know what someone may have endured to get to where they are, but because they did endure, they are where they are, and they are highly favored by our God who put them there.
+Like those trees, you may never know what someone has endured to get to where they are, but because they did endure, God has shown them favor.
 Never underestimate what God is doing in someone’s life just because things appear a certain way on the outside.
-As Christians we should have an inner beauty that radiates from our hearts and changes the world around us.
+As Christians, we should have an inner beauty that radiates from our hearts and changes the world around us.
 People should be able to sense a distinct difference and want to know more about us and our lifestyles.
 Ultimately who we are should lead people to want to know more about the God we serve.

 Those of us who call Jesus Savior, need to take a stand and be all that God has called us to be for the sake of the cross and the glory of the One who died there.
 2 Corinthians 6:17 says, “Come out from among them and be separate, says the Lord, then I will receive you.”